brysontang/ai-safety-compass/README.md

 Your position on the compass places you in one of four quadrants:

-1. **Regulated Innovation** (Pro Alignment, Closed Source)
+1. **Cautious Authority** (Pro Alignment, Closed Source)

-   - You favor strong AI safety measures and alignment research, but prefer keeping advanced AI systems proprietary and controlled by trusted organizations.
+   - You strongly favor meticulous safety measures and deliberate alignment research, trusting only select, regulated organizations to responsibly manage AI.
+To you, cautious control ensures that powerful technologies are introduced safely and deliberately.

-2. **Aligned Openness** (Pro Alignment, Open Source)
+2. **Community Watch** (Pro Alignment, Open Source)

-   - You believe in open access to AI technology while emphasizing the importance of alignment research and safety measures.
+   - You believe transparency and collective scrutiny are crucial for safely developing AI.
+In your view, openness combined with public oversight helps ensure alignment and reduces risks, fostering trust through collaborative safety checks.

-3. **Proprietary Pragmatist** (No Alignment, Closed Source)
+3. **Shadow Catalyst** (No Alignment, Closed Source)

-   - You believe AI development should proceed with minimal alignment constraints, but prefer keeping advanced AI systems closed-source and controlled by established organizations.
+   - You value rapid advancement and competitive advantage, preferring to accelerate AI capabilities without the friction of rigorous safety oversight or public involvement.
+For you, closed doors enable efficiency, speed, and strategic innovation without the constraints of alignment concerns.

-4. **Open Experimentation** (No Alignment, Open Source)
+4. **Open Frontier** (No Alignment, Open Source)
-   - You favor open-source AI development and are less concerned about potential alignment risks, believing innovation should proceed with minimal constraints.
+   - You advocate for completely unrestricted, open development of AI.
+To you, explicit alignment measures are unnecessary—risks are minimal or naturally manageable through global cooperation.
+The priority is on innovation, accessibility, and the natural resilience that emerges from open collaboration.

 ## Technical Details